AbhishekR14/AmazeCart/README.md

 Amazed Cart Web Application is a functional interactive Web Store.
-OneStop is made using JavaScript, HTML and CSS
+Amazed Cart is made using JavaScript, HTML and CSS

 [Click Here](https://abhishekr14.github.io/amazedcart/) to visit Amazed Cart